matttang27/MatthewBot2/plan.md

     - Games object in client (?)

 ### Maybe TODO:
+- Make UserBot actions return the interaction.
+(Ex.
+UserBot.sendMessage uses the client.waitForMessageCreate, and returns the message);
 - Make mainEmbed title be set automatically when a new stage arrives.
 - Make emoji selection part of GameManager so it can be applied to other games